pratulsharma/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- I used only the mean between the 20 frames to smoothen the lanes on the video.
+- I used only the mean of 15 frames to smoothen the lanes on the video.
 I have not used any other technique to reject the incorrect lanes due to the time pressure.
-The project can further be improved by rejecting the frames where the lanes are detected much further away from where they should be.
+The project can further be improved by rejecting the frames where the lanes are detected much further away.
 Techchniques like - average distance between the lanes, left and right radius values can be used between the subsequent frames to further improve the output.
 - Other color transform can be studied to see if the output can be improved.